What happens when we dare to share?

 Who do you have to lift you higher, hold you accountable and give you courage as your step beyond your comfort zone?
 Who do you celebrate your wins with, swear in frustration with and cry with when things don’t work out as planned?

-I know first hand the power of a group of powerful women.
-I have just come out of a very productive 3 day retreat with a intimate group of high achieving women business owners as part of a year long mastermind program.
+I know first hand what happens when a group of powerful women get together.
+I have just come out of a very productive, three day retreat with a intimate group of high-achieving women business owners as part of a year long mastermind program.

 Yes there were tears, laughter and learning.
 I know that these women have my back.
 They have given me new perspectives, made introductions to potential clients and stretched my thinking and personal expectations to another level.